 By subsidizing, local production governments can provide domestic manufacturers with a competitive advantage that allows them to sell their goods at lower rates.

+In addition to tariffs and quotas, export control measures can include burdensome regulations that affect how and what you can ship internationally.
 These are legal barriers erected to control the quality and safety of imported goods.
-They can include certification or testing requirements specific to foreign exporters, complicated customs procedures, and specific standards regulating pollution, manufacturing materials and build quality.
+They often involve certification or testing requirements specific to foreign exporters, complex customs procedures, and standards related to pollution, manufacturing materials, and build quality.

 Strategies for Tariffs and Duties